 But what do we know, empirically, about the value of DNA testing large numbers of sexual assault kits (SAKs) that have long been held in police property rooms?
 And what do we know, empirically, about the crime-solving utility of testing kits in all alleged sexual assaults?

 One thing we know is that the probative value of forensic evidence in any crime, including sexual assault, depends largely on the circumstances of the case — pivotal in one, less important in another.
-If the perpetrator is a stranger to the victim, a DNA profile can be crucial in identifying the suspect and adjudicating the case.
-However, at least half of sexual assault victims know the perpetrator's identity; if he admits sexual contact but claims it was consensual, DNA evidence may be of questionable value in adjudicating the case — although it could have value in uncovering serial so-called "acquaintance" rapes.
+If the person who committed the crime is a stranger to the victim, a DNA profile can be crucial in identifying the suspect and adjudicating the case.
+However, at least half of sexual assault victims know the identity of the person who perpetrated the crime against them; if he admits sexual contact but claims it was consensual, DNA evidence may be of questionable value in adjudicating the case — although it could have value in uncovering serial so-called "acquaintance" rapes.
 And, finally, when sexual assault is perpetrated on a child, DNA evidence is vital in determining that a crime occurred.

 NIJ provided grant support to examine the role of DNA testing of untested SAKS in property rooms of the Los Angeles Police Department (LAPD) and the Los Angeles Sheriff's Department (LASD).
 The grant was modest — $100,000 — and, therefore, the study had a narrow focus, including time limitations.